CAMEO: Online Resources for CAMEO Users

 - Emergency Response Guidebook (ERG) Although CAMEO Chemicals includes several key pieces of the ERG, you may also want to obtain a copy of the ERG itself.
 This page allows you to (a) download PDF versions of the ERG in English or Spanish, (b) locate your State Coordinator to request a print copy of the ERG, or (c) access other ERG-related resources.
 Provided by the U.S. Department of Transportation Pipeline and Hazardous Materials Safety Administration (PHMSA).

-- NIOSH Pocket Guide to Chemical Hazards Online, general reference guide for over 600 industrial chemicals with information on chemical and physical properties, health hazards, Levels of Concern (RELs, PELs, and IDLHs) and respirator recommendations.
-Also available in other formats (such as PDF and a printed book).
+- NIOSH Pocket Guide to Chemical Hazards Online, general reference guide for over 600 industrial chemicals with information on chemical and physical properties, health hazards, Levels of Concern (RELs, PELs, and IDLH values), and respirator recommendations.
+(Chemical-specific links to the NIOSH Pocket Guide are included on some chemical datasheets in CAMEO Chemicals.)
+The NIOSH Pocket Guide is also available in other formats (such as a mobile website, PDF, and a printed book).
+Provided by National Institute for Occupational Safety and Health (NIOSH).

 - Hazardous Chemical Factsheets Exit Briefing papers (in PDF format) about common hazardous chemicals, including health hazards, identification, workplace exposure limits, medical tests, workplace controls and practices, personal protective equipment, handling and storage, definitions, and emergency response information for fires, spills and first aid.
 Many of the PDFs are available in Spanish.
 Provided by the New Jersey Department of Health and Senior Services.